mesrivatsa/mathCompiler/README.md

 2. builds the abstract syntax tree out of those tokens
 3. traverses the tree and calculates the result.

 In this project I'm using HTML5, CSS3, pure JS with jQuery for DOM manipulation.
-The app is mostly responsive, excelude mobile responsivness.
+The app is mostly responsive, exclude mobile responsivness.

 The insparation for this project came from codewars.com 'Three Pass Compiler' code kata.